 Before the White House, Don was a journalist at U.S. News & World Report, as an assistant managing editor, national political reporter and White House correspondent, and at The American Lawyer.
 Don started his career as a media lawyer in New York City at Patterson, Belknap, Webb & Tyler.

 Don is a member of the Council on Foreign Relations.
-He serves on the Planet World Board of Directors, NewsGuard’s Advisory Board and OZY Media’s Board of Advisors.
+He serves on the Planet Word Board of Directors, NewsGuard’s Advisory Board and OZY Media’s Board of Advisors.
+For fall 2021, he has been named the inaugural Frank A. Daniels Jr Executive-in-Residence at The University of North Carolina at Chapel Hill Hussman School of Journalism and Media.
 In 2020, he was a Walter Shorenstein Media and Democracy Fellow and a Hauser Leader at Harvard's Kennedy School.
 For 15 years, he was a writer for the annual Kennedy Center Honors TV production, winning two Writers Guild of America awards.

 Don received a B.A. from The University of North Carolina at Chapel Hill (Phi Beta Kappa), a Master’s in International Relations from the London School of Economics and Political Science (Rotary Fellowship) and a J.D. from The University of Virginia School of Law.